monomelodies/monki/README.md

 Internally, the Crud handler's default methods are always available using the specified HTTP methods and URL.
 You can annotate them, too, if you for whatever reason need to override either.
-The `"{base}"` placeholder is simply replaced verbatim with the base URL you gave the `Api` constructor.
+The `@Url` annotation is appended to whatever base URL you gave the `Api` constructor.
+If omitted it is that URL that will be used verbatim (e.g. to handle `HEAD` or `OPTIONS`).

 ## What's with that name, Monki?
 I'm bilingual, and in Dutch "API" is pronounced like the word for "little